8 High Protein Milk Options to Boost Protein Intake

 H‑E‑B MooTopia™ is also lactose-free and enriched with vitamins A and D.

 LACTAID is a brand of milk that is specially made for people who are lactose intolerant.
-It has the same amount of protein as regular milk, which is 8 grams per 8-ounce serving, but it has less sugar, which is 11 grams per serving.
+It has about 50% more protein than regular milk, 13 grams per 8-ounce serving, but it has less sugar with 11 grams per serving.

 LACTAID® Lactose-Free ultra filtered milk also contains the natural enzyme lactase, which helps break down lactose and make it easier to digest.